hugomods/site/docker/content/docs/tags/index.md

 ## Which Image Tags Should I Use?

 Hugo Docker image tags selection order as follows.

 1. Require nightly build version, then go for `nightly*` tags.
 1. Require Dart Sass, then go for tags with **Dart Sass** enabled.
 1. Require **LibSass** or **WebP** format when processing images, then go for tags with **Extended** enabled (without **std** prefix).
 1. Require Hugo Modules, then go for tags with **Go** enabled.
 1. Require NPM/Yarn to install dependencies, then go for tags with **Node.js** enabled.
 1. Require Hugo's `--enableGitInfo` flag, then go for tags with **Git** enabled.
+1. Require minimal image, then go for tags starts with `base` or `std-base`.

 {{% bs/alert info %}}
 If you're not sure what those mean, you can either use the [exts](#exts) tag which meets most theme's requirements, or request help from the theme author.